 Now, we would generally use multiple speakers to achieve this SPL rather than relying on a single speaker.
-Let’s say we use 4 identical speakers.
-This means that there will be 4 times with acoustic power output (+6 dB) so each speaker could be turned down 6 dB so achieve the same result.
+Let's say we use 4 identical speakers.
+This means that there will be 4 times with acoustic power output (+6 dB), so each speaker could be turned down 6 dB to achieve the same result.

 We must account for a drop of 6 dB for every doubling of distance.
 Therefore, 102 dB at 8 meters would be 120 dB at 1 meter (this helps in calculations that include sensitivity).

 So then, each speaker would be required to produce 120 – 6 = 112 dB at a distance of 1 metre.